ProdriveTechnologies/voyager/Readme.md

 ## Release notes

+### [1.10.3]
+- Fixed a bug introduced in version 1.10.2 where package already included in another project would not be added to the build info and thus not included by the generators.

 ### [1.10.2]
 - Fixed bug where version conflicts would not occur between projects in a solution or between top-level dependencies and project-level dependencies.
 This now correctly throws an `ERROR: Version conflict`